-Individuals who are going through a divorce or a separation, in the state of Florida have plenty of questions when it comes to the division of assets and liabilities.
+Individuals who are going through a divorce or a separation, in the state of Florida have plenty of questions to ask lawyers for family law matters when it comes to the division of assets and liabilities.
 Like most things related to divorce, it’s possible that the people involved can agree in determining how their marital assets are split-up.
 If an accord cannot be agreed upon, then a judge will have to intervene and decide on how the assets and liabilities will be split, either more or less equally.

 Flexibility, most of the time, is the key to equitable distribution.
 However, this flexibility makes it difficult to figure out the solution of divorce asset division.
 The Florida divorce court classifies which property and debts are considered martial and which ones are not.
 Konicek Law offers representation for a broad spectrum of family law issues including divorce, modification of alimony and child support, determination of paternity, child support enforcement, department of revenue child support cases, domestic violence cases, enforcement and contempt actions, uncontested divorces, and prenuptial agreements.